-Today’s Monday Morsel is a little longer as I want to help you build out your spring vegetable shopping list.
-Though you can find most of these all year long, they just taste better in spring – and are often cheaper too.
+It’s time to make your spring vegetable shopping list.
+Though you can find most of these foods all year long, they taste better in spring – and are often cheaper too.

-As winter comes to an end, there’s nothing more exciting than warmer weather and the return of fresh spring produce.
-From crisp snap peas to delicate lettuce, here are just a few of the great vegetables coming your way this spring.
+As we transition from chilly days, there’s nothing more exciting than warmer weather and the return of fresh spring produce.
+From crisp snap peas to delicate lettuces, here are a few of the great vegetables coming your way this spring.

 Green Beans are one of the easiest spring vegetables to prepare.
 They take just two to three minutes to steam or saute and make a versatile side dish for any meal.
 Plus, they are a great source of fiber and vitamins and minerals including magnesium, folate, manganese, and vitamins C and K.